 This is not a cheap hobby if you want to do it right, and even tons of money doesn’t guarantee you will get good sound.
 It’s far more complicated than that.
 To quote Winston Churchill, it takes “blood, toil, tears and sweat.”

 Churchill went on to say “You ask, what is our aim?
 I can answer in one word: Victory.
 Victory at all costs… Victory, however long and hard the road may be…”

 Now, he wasn’t talking about audio, but he could have been, and I certainly am.
-It takes resources — money and labor — to get the sound you want.
-That is the victory I am aiming at.
+It takes the serious commitment of resources — money and labor — to get the sound you want.
+That is the victory I am talking about.

-Rick here no doubt heard the sound he was looking for on our Hot Stamper McCartney album, and then some, judging by his letter.
+On our Hot Stamper McCartney album, Rick no doubt heard the sound he was looking for — and then some — judging by his letter.